 Designed to meet the needs of digital preservationists, and supported by leading members of the PDF software developer community, veraPDF is a purpose-built, open source, permissively licensed file-format validator covering all PDF/A parts and conformance levels, as well as PDF/UA-1 syntax checks.
 Learn more about what veraPDF is doing, and meet the team.

 The veraPDF consortium

-Led by the Open Preservation Foundation (OPF) and the PDF Association, the Consortium’s mission is to develop the definitive, open-source validator for PDF/A, and to build a community to maintain the project in the long term.
+Led by the Open Preservation Foundation (OPF) and the PDF Association, the Consortium’s mission is to develop an industry-supported, open-source validator for PDF/A, and to build a community to maintain the project in the long term.

 Open Preservation Foundation